 History of Blockchain

 The blockchain technology was described in 1991 by the research scientist Stuart Haber and W. Scott Stornetta.
-They wanted to introduce a computationally practical solution for time-stamping digital documents so that they could not be backdated or tampered with.
-They develop a system which used a concept of cryptographically secured chain of blocks to store the time-stamped documents.
+They wanted to introduce a computationally practical solution for time-stamping digital documents so that they could not be backdated or tampered.
+They develop a system using the concept of cryptographically secured chain of blocks to store the time-stamped documents.

 In 2004, computer scientist and cryptographic activist Hal Finney introduced a system called Reusable Proof Of Work(RPoW) as a prototype for digital cash.
 It was a significant early step in the history of cryptocurrencies.
 The RPoW system worked by receiving a non-exchangeable or a non-fungible Hashcash based proof of work token and in return created an RSA-signed token that further could be transferred from person to person.